katsuma/jukeboxx/README.md

 npm install
 ```

 The `prepare` script will automatically set up husky.
+This project uses husky v9+ which has a simplified configuration.

 ## Build